Induction, recursion, replacement and the ordinals

 Transitive extensional well founded relations provide an intuitionistic notion of ordinals which admits transfinite induction.
 However these ordinals are not directed and their successor operation is poorly behaved, leading to problems of functoriality.

 We show how to make the successor monotone by introducing plumpness, which strengthens transitivity.
-This clarifes the traditional development of successors and unions, making it intuitionistic; even the (classical) proof of trichotomy is made simpler.
+This clarifies the traditional development of successors and unions, making it intuitionistic; even the (classical) proof of trichotomy is made simpler.
 The definition is, however, recursive, and, as their name suggests, the plump ordinals grow very rapidly.

 Directedness must be defined hereditarily.
 It is orthogonal to the other four conditions, and the lower powerdomain construction is shown to be the universal way of imposing it.